swiftlang/swift-testing/Documentation/StyleGuide.md

 - Optionally, include an overview to the collection.
 - Organize the symbols under topic group headings.
 Begin a topic group heading with a gerund.
-- Match the names of collections and the files that contain them using kebab-case.
+- The filename for your API collection should match the title of the collection page, except in lowercase characters, ignoring punctuation, and replacing spaces with hyphens (kebab-case).
+For example, if the title of the collection page is _Event tags_, the filename would be `event-tags.md`.

 #### Technical details